Lan Xang: Economy

 Lan Xang was at the center of the overland trade routes in Southeast Asia.
 In the north and northwest the overland trade routes from Burma and Lanna passed through Lan Xang and Sipsong Panna (Xishuangbanna) toward Yunnan, where they would join with the Chinese Tea-Horse Road.
-Trade in Luang Prabang would flow down the Mekong to Vientiane where it could then be transported overland to the headwaters of the Nan and Chao Praya rivers, or overland by ox cart or elephant over the Khorat Plateau to Roi Et.
+Trade in Luang Prabang flowed down the Mekong to Vientiane where it then was transported overland to the headwaters of the Nan and Chao Praya rivers, or overland by ox cart or elephant over the Khorat Plateau to Roi Et.

 In the east the Annamite Range formed a barrier, but the areas of Muang Phuan and Xam Neua were regular points of commerce with Vietnam.
 Trade from Thakhek and Champasak flowed down the Mekong to the Island of Khong, where the goods would then be portaged past Si Phan Don and the Khone Falls to join with the Mekong again and on to the Khmer in the south.
 Lao merchants (lam) would travel to Lao Theung and Lao Sung areas to exchange cloth, iron and silver for forest products, which would be floated via streams on bamboo rafts until they met with larger rivers.
+A Dutch account gives a contemporary view of that trade.
+Gerrit van Wuysthoff of the Dutch East India Company was travelling from Phnom Penh to seek an audience with the king at Vientiane.
+On 1 November 1641 he reached Mueang Kok on the right bank of the Mekong, today Ban Mueang Khuk.
+He described it as probably the principal commercial city of Laos, where merchandise arrived from all parts for sale in the market.
+On Dutch information the king's revenues came from three materials: stick lac, benzoin and gold.
+The benzoin was packed in pots, which Leedom Lefferts and Louise Allison Cort suggest may have been locally made stoneware jars.